jromang/picochess/engines/README.md

 =======
 This folder is for the UCI-Engines.
 Place the engines in your corresponding plattform folder ("armv7l" or "x86_64")

-The engines must be named after "<char>-<max 6chars>" for example "x-engnam".
+The engines must be named after "char-max 6chars" for example "x-engnam".
 The first char descides the order shown in the dgt display (the first 8 engines can also be activated with the queen).
 The last max 6 chars decides the engine inside the dgt-clock (for XL clocks these max 6chars - please keep this rule, even you have a DGT3000 clock).